igsr/gca_1000genomes_website/data-slicer.md

 ![data slicer output](/sites/1000genomes.org/files/resize/documents/data_slicer_output.png "data slicer output")

-This presents a link to your file slice which should contain both the location you requested and the name of the original in its name.
-If you right click on this link and select save target you will be able to download this file.
+This presents a link to download your file slice which should contain both the location you requested and the name of the original in its name.
 You also get a summary of the first few lines of the file in the window so you can check it has produced something close to expectation.

 There is also [documentation for our Variation Pattern finder](/variation-pattern-finder) which looks at shared patterns of variation between individuals from VCF files.